Thank you to all those who joined us in Brussels & online on 4 June. Replays will be available soon.

 Aura Salla, Member, European Parliament

-Jeremy Rollinson, Senior Director & Head of EU Policy, Microsoft
+Jeremy Rollison, Senior Director & Head of EU Policy, Microsoft

 Alexandros Paterakis, Deputy CEO – Executive Board Member of Digital & Advanced Services, PPC Group